ASchwad/LobbyQuiz-Server/README.md

 which presents the data to the user.

 #### Challenges
+* API
+In Node.js I started out to have every process step as own request.
+But I did not see an advantage in having the user click more buttons before he can actually play.
+For the quiz use case, i wanted to have a summary function which does all the querys in the background and responds with the finished quiz object.
 * async <-> sync
-A bigger challenge for me to solve, was to fetch multiple API calls after each other within the synchronous Javascript.
+Therefore a bigger challenge for me to solve, was to fetch multiple API calls after each other within the synchronous Javascript.
 Challenged by this, i finally learned more about the usage of Promises and async code.
 I have spent several days in Callback hell...
 * Testing
 Testing is / was not easy since this app is depending on other players in the lobby.
 In the beginning i was simulating the data, but luckily afterwards I just had constantly some afk mates sitting in my lobby.